The Wilburn Brothers: Biography

 The brothers were born in Hardy, Arkansas.
-They first attracted attention as child performers, beginning in 1937, in an act called The Wilburn Children; Roy Acuff discovered them and brought them to the Grand Ole Opry in 1940.
+They first attracted attention as child performers, beginning in 1937, in an act called the Wilburn Children; Roy Acuff discovered them and brought them to the Grand Ole Opry in 1940.
 Due to federal child labor laws, the Wilburns were forced to leave the Opry after six months.

 After growing up, they continued to travel and were regulars on the similar Louisiana Hayride program in Shreveport from 1948 until 1951.
-After the family act disbanded, and the brothers served stints in the US Army during the Korean War, they continued in 1953 as The Wilburn Brothers touring with Faron Young and Webb Pierce.
+After the family act disbanded, and the brothers served stints in the US Army during the Korean War, they continued in 1953 as the Wilburn Brothers touring with Faron Young and Webb Pierce.
 They signed with Decca Records in May 1954, and had their first hit record the same year, backing Webb Pierce, on "Sparkling Brown Eyes."
-Other notable hits include "Go Away With Me" (1956), "Which One Is To Blame" (1959), "Trouble's Back In Town" (1962), "It's Another World" (1965), and "Hurt Her Once For Me" (1967).
+Their other notable hits include "Go Away With Me" (1956), "Which One Is To Blame" (1959), "Trouble's Back In Town" (1962), "It's Another World" (1965), and "Hurt Her Once for Me" (1967).

 In 1956, the Wilburns were offered the chance to record "Heartbreak Hotel" before Elvis Presley.
-After hearing the song they decided against recording it, describing it as "strange and almost morbid".
+After hearing the song, they decided against recording it, describing it as "strange and almost morbid".